 The Korean figures in The Adoration of the Magi are thought-provoking.
 These Asian phenotypes differ in form but ultimately not in content from the well-known story, as the Biblical Magi are understood to come from “the east.”
 From the western viewpoint, the idea of “wise men” is not inconsistent with the West’s impression of Asia as a place of ancient wisdom.
 “Confucius says,” has entered even the American child’s vernacular.

-To understand, Westerner must rely on intuition.
+To understand these paintings fully, the Westerner must rely on intuition.
 It is as if Kim’s expression of the scene, and indeed the entire Life of Jesus series, is simultaneously idiomatic and universal.
 One must cognitively—intuitively—understand what is being shown even though it looks different than expected, sensing that its intended audience is different as well.

 Yet, in the end it is more than an idiom.